ilkamo/jupiter-go/README.md

 ) (MonitorResponse, error)
 ```

+## API Urls

+This library provides two options to leverage for Jupiter APIs.

+The default Jupiter API provided by the official Jupiter team can be used via `jupiter.DefaultAPIURL`.

+The second Jupiter API option leverages [jupiterapi.com](https://www.jupiterapi.com/) (Community Project).
+This endpoint provides higher rate limits, but *includes a small 0.2% platform fee*.
+This API can be used via `jupiter.JupiterAPIURL`.

 ## License

 This library is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.